IBM-Cloud/cf-nodejs-c2c-demo/README.md

 }
 ```
 - => application is ready to be tested
-- in your terminal, use the command `cd main-service` to access the service folder
+- in your terminal, use the command `cd main-service` to access the main application folder
 - use the command: `npm install` to install all dependencies
 - start the server with `npm run dev`
 - => expected output: